MoBa GWAS summary statistics

 Genome-wide analyses of neonatal jaundice reveal a marked departure from adult bilirubin metabolism

-Here we present the summary data from our discovery work on the genetics of neonatal jaundice in the Norwegian Mother, Father and Child Cohort Study.
+Here we present the summary statistics from our discovery work on the genetics of neonatal jaundice in the Norwegian Mother, Father and Child Cohort Study.
 The results are published in "Genome-wide analyses of neonatal jaundice reveal a marked departure from adult bilirubin metabolism".

 Summary statistics are from three discovery genome-wide association studies in mothers, fathers and neonates from the Norwegian Mother, Father and Child Cohort Study.
 Neonatal jaundice was defined as the use of phototherapy to treat jaundice.
 The association between each genetic variant and neonatal jaundice was tested with a logistic regression using REGENIE with adjustment for sex, genotyping batch and ten principal components as covariates.
 The following information is included in the summary statistics: chromosome, base pair (hg19), non-effect allele, effect allele, effect allele frequency, imputation info score, sample size, effect size, standard error, negative log10 P-value, ID as chromosome:position:non-effect allele:effect allele, rsid and nearest protein coding gene.